Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Evaluation metrics

-To relieve the aforementioned problems, \textit{iCurb} \cite{zhxu2021icurb} makes some adjustments to the naive metric.
+This naive metric can reflect the connectivity of the prediction to some extent, but it fails to meet most aforementioned principles.
+To relieve this problem, in our previous work \textit{iCurb} \cite{zhxu2021icurb}, we made some adjustments to the naive metric.
 The matching method is changed to a voting scheme.
 Each pixel of $G_{pre}^j$ finds its Euclidean-closest $G_{gt}^i$ and makes a vote, then $G_{pre}^j$ is assigned to the ground-truth instance $G_{gt}^i$ that wins the most votes.
-This voting scheme is more stable than Hausdorff distance.
-Then, a weighting hyper-parameter $\alpha_i$ is assigned to each $G_{gt}^i$, which represents the ratio of the number of pixels in $G_{gt}^i$ to the number of pixels of $G_{gt}$.
-Intuitively, $\alpha_i$ gives longer ground-truth instances larger weights to calculate the final connectivity.
+This voting scheme is more stable than the Hausdorff distance that is sensitive to noises.
+In addition, a weighting hyper-parameter that gives the longer $G_{gt}^i$ larger weights is assigned to each $G_{gt}^i$.
+However, the connectivity metric from the \textit{iCurb} paper cannot meet all the requirements.

-However, the connectivity metric of \textit{iCurb} still suffers from the affection of short predicted instances.
-Therefore, in this paper, we propose an entropy-based connectivity evaluation metric (ECM), which is shown in the following equation.
+Therefore, in this paper, we further modify the connectivity metric and propose an entropy-based connectivity metric (ECM), which is shown in the following equation:

-$C_i$ is the connectivity of the $i-th$ ground-truth instance $G_{gt}^i$; $N$ is the total number of $G_{gt}^i$ in the current patch; $M_i$ is the number of predicted road boundary instances $G_{pre}^j$ that are assigned to $G_{gt}^i$ and $p_j$ is the ratio of the number of pixels in $G_{pre}^j$ to the number of pixels in all the predicted instances assigned to $G_{gt}^i$.
+where $C_i$ is the connectivity of the $i-th$ ground-truth instance $G_{gt}^i$; $\alpha_i$ is the completion of $G_{gt}^i$, which is equal to the sum of the length of assigned instances in $G_{pre}$ projected onto $G_{gt}^i$ divided by the length of $G_{gt}^i$; $N$ is the total number of $G_{gt}^i$ in the current patch; $M_i$ is the number of predicted road boundary instances $G_{pre}^j$ that are assigned to $G_{gt}^i$, and $p_j$ is the dominance of $G_{pre}^j$.
 Entropy is a definition created by Shannon in information theory to measure information content.
 An event with greater uncertainty tends to have larger entropy.
-In our problem, entropy can measure the certainty to find a "dominant" predicted instance $G_{pre}^{j0}$ for $G_{gt}^i$.
-"Dominant" means $G_{pre}^{j0}$ can approximate $G_{gt}^i$ very well.
-If $G_{pre}^{j0}$ is easily found, then $G_{gt}^i$ should have good connectivity measure $C_i$.
-In short, ECM assigns longer predicted graph instances with larger weights to calculate $C_i$, so that short instance could not greatly affect the final evaluation result.
-Therefore, ECM shows better ability to handle noise and outliers.
-ECM ranges from 0 to 1, and larger ECM indicates better connectivity.
+If the dominant predicted instance $G_{pre}^{j0}$ has large dominance value, $G_{gt}^i$ should have good connectivity measure $C_i$ since $G_{pre}^{j0}$ can well approximate $G_{gt}^{i}$ with more certainty.
+In summary, ECM assigns longer predicted graph instances with larger weights to calculate $C_i$, so that short instance could not greatly affect the final evaluation results.
+Therefore, ECM shows better ability to handle noises and outliers.
 An example comparing different connectivity metrics is shown in Fig. \ref{entropy}.

-\section{Baseline Models}
+\section{Baseline models}